 The collection agency may initiate ECA using lawful methods of collection.
 This could include credit reporting to credit agencies, lawsuits or garnishments.

-If the patient is found to be FAP eligible for a full discount, the collection agency will return the account to the Hospital, reverse any adverse credit reporting or other ECA action .
+- If the patient is found to be FAP eligible for a full discount, the collection agency will return the account to the Hospital, and reverse any adverse credit reporting or other ECA action.
 When a full discount is not taken, the agency will limit collections to the balance due under the FAP guidelines.

-All patients, including patients on a payment plan, who were previously denied because of missing information or referred to a debt collection agency, can submit a financial application for consideration at any time as long as 240 days have not elapsed since the first statement notice was mailed to the patient.
+All patients, including patients set up on a payment plan, previously denied for missing information, or referred to a debt collection agency, can submit a financial application for consideration at any time as long as 240 days have not elapsed since the first statement notice was mailed to the patient.
 If a patient has made a payment that exceeds the discount they are eligible for and they do not have other outstanding balances, they will be refunded any amounts paid in excess.